This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Ingredients

-- Coconut oil - Preferably extra virgin, unrefined.
+- Coconut oil - Preferably extra virgin and unrefined.

 - Apples - Your favorite variety!
 I love using a tart or sweet-tart variety here, as the flavor really pops when the tartness contrasts with the sweet ingredients.
 Some of my favorites are Honeycrisp, Fuji, Jazz, Pink Lady, or Granny Smith.
 In Wisconsin, it's also common to use McIntosh or Cortlands as apples for cooking and baking, so those would do well here, too!